2014 eta Aquarid meteor shower peaks on the night of May 5-6. Forecasters

 can be seen from both hemispheres, but the southern hemisphere

-is favored, receiving twice as many meteors as the north.
-Taking
+is favored with twice as many meteors as the north.
+The best time

 Aquarids are flakes of dust from Halley's Comet, which last visited

 Earth in 1986.
 Although the comet is now far

 away, beyond the orbit of Uranus, it left behind a stream

 of dust.
 Earth passes through the stream twice a year in May and

 October.
 In May we have the eta Aquarid meteor shower, in October